mariunaise/HDA-Thesis/content/SMHD.typ

   )<fig:smhd_found_bound_graph>]]
 )

 As for metric 2, we can apply the same strategy and find the points for the vertical steps to be at $1/16, 5/16, 9/16$ and $13/16$.
-This quantizer is shown together with the first metric quantizer in @fig:smhd_2_2_reconstruction, forming the complete quantizer for the reconstruction phase of a 2-bit 2-metric configuration $cal(R)(2,2,tilde(x))$.
+This quantizer is shown together with the first-metric quantizer in @fig:smhd_2_2_reconstruction, forming the complete quantizer for the reconstruction phase of a 2-bit 2-metric configuration $cal(R)(2,2,tilde(x))$.

 #grid(
   columns: (1fr, 1fr),